-Local governments in Iowa are seeing increasing interest by property owners in solar energy installations, and are having to address solar land uses in their development regulation.
-Given the continuing decline in cost, and increasing value of clean energy, solar development will increasingly be a local development issue.
+Local governments in Iowa are seeing increasing interest by property owners in solar energy installations and are having to address a variety of solar land uses in their development regulation.
+Given the continuing cost reductions and growing value of clean energy, solar development will increasingly be a local development opportunity, from the rooftop to the large-scale solar farm.
 Three primary issues tie solar energy to development regulations:

-- 1. Land use conflicts and nuisance considerations.
-Solar energy systems have few nuisances, but some types of solar development can compete for land with other development options, and visual impacts and safety concerns by neighbors sometimes create opposition to solar installations.
-Good design and attention to aesthetics can answer most nuisance or visual concerns.
-But large scale development (solar farms or gardens) are becoming more common and raise the issue about whether and where such land uses are appropriate, just like other types of development. - 2.
-Protecting access to solar resources.
+- Land use conflicts and synergies.
+Solar energy systems have few nuisances.
+But solar development can compete for land with other development options, and visual impacts and perceived safety concerns sometimes create opposition to solar installations.
+Good design and attention to aesthetics can address most concerns for rooftop or accessory use systems.
+Good siting and site design standards for large- and community-scale solar can similarly resolve conflicts and create co-benefits from solar development, such as restoring habitat, diversifying agricultural businesses, and improving surface and ground waters. - Protecting access to solar resources.
+Solar resources are a valuable component of property ownership.
 Development regulations can inadvertently limit a property owner's ability to access their solar resource.
-Solar access can also be limited by buildings or vegetation on adjacent lots.
-Communities should consider how to protect and develop solar resources in zoning and subdivision processes. - 3.
+Communities should consider how to protect and develop solar resources in zoning, subdivision, and other development regulations or standards. - 3.
 Encouraging appropriate solar development.
-Local governments that have set climate protection or sustainability goals can meet some of their commitment by removing regulatory barriers to solar energy and incorporating low or no-cost incentives in development regulations to spur solar investment.
+Local government can go beyond simply removing regulatory barriers and encourage solar development that provides economic development, climate protection, and natural resources co-benefits.
+Local governments have a variety of tools to encourage appropriately sited and designed solar development to meet local goals.